kaltura/VidyoReplayToKaltura/README.md

 =============

 API connector that synchronizes recordings from VidyoReplay server (http://www.vidyo.com) to Kaltura accounts (corp.kaltura.com).
 This script keeps VidyoReplay Library and Kaltura account in sync.
-It reads all of the metadata of all recordings in the VidyoReplay server, and submits these recordings and their metadata into a Kaltura account.
+The syncer daemon pulls Vidyo recording files and all of the recording's metadata from VidyoReplay and creates a new ```KalturaMediaEntry``` in Kaltura.
-The script doesn't download or upload actual files, instead it creates a new ```KalturaMediaEntry``` of type video, populates its metadata fields using info from VidyoReplay and submits the URL to the recording file in VidyoReplay to Kaltura using the ```media.addContent``` API action.
+After the syncer script created the new entry the Kaltura server will pull the file from the VidyoReplay server and transcode the file preparing for cross-plarform delivery & playback.
+  The VidyoReplay recording metadata is saved in a custom metadata profile by the name ```vidyoreplaymetadata00```.
+To have recordings metadata, make sure your Kaltura account has custom metadata enabled.

 Background
 -------------
 The php script ```syncv2k.php``` is responsible for synchronizing VidyoReplay and Kaltura.